Syfaro/reg-interface/README.md

 A utility to run locally on staff registration computers to decode and send barcodes to a backend, and permit printing using local printers.

+The core features are:

+- Scan, decode, and transmit barcode data by:
+  - Connecting to barcode scanners (via serial or USB HID)
+  - Decoding scanned barcodes (like AAMVA ID barcodes)
+  - Transforming decoded data into a desired format
+  - Sending that data to a desination via HTTP, WebSocket, or MQTT
+- Allow remote systems to print via a local printer

 ## Configuration

 A config.toml must be present in the working directory or available at a path